waterholeforum/docs/updating.md

 # Updating

-Keeping your Waterhole installation up-to-date is easy, thanks to Composer.
+Keep your Waterhole installation up-to-date with Composer.

 > **Warning:** In production, you should always back up your database before updating.